CenturyBoys/meeseeks-singleton/README.md

 assert a1a == a1b == a1c
 ```
-On this example we register the class reference on the global scope
+On this example we register the class reference in the global scope

 ### Specialized